peterchang77/dl_tutorial/README.md

 ![AWS Jupyter server](./screenshots/aws-jupyter02.png)

 Press `[enter]` to navigate to the web page.
 You now have access to a web-based iPython kernel though the Jupyter notebook.
-You also have access the files on your AWS EC2 instance.
-By default you will login into a copy of this Github code repository pre-configured into your EC2 instance:
+You also have access to the files on your AWS EC2 instance.
+By default you will login into a clone of this Github code repository pre-configured into your EC2 instance:

 ![AWS Jupyter launch page](./screenshots/aws-jupyter03.png)